 Lands End Park is a craggy corner at San Francisco’s Bay entrance.
 It is known for its beautiful secluded beaches, rocky exposed bluffs, and spectacular vistas of the Golden Gate Bridge.
 Often windswept and cloaked in fog, the region is strewn with shipwrecks and a history of landslides.

 Today Lands End Park offers a nice escape from the nearby city with its cliff-top walks through shady cypress, open grass hikes, and gorgeous views up and down the California coast.
 Starting your visit from the free parking lot just off Point Lobos Avenue, walk north toward the main trailhead.

 Lands End Park Points of Interest

-From this point, there are seven stops, starting with Point Lobos, named by the Spanish for its many sea lions called Lobos Marinos or sea wolves.
+From this point, there are seven steps, starting with Point Lobos, named by the Spanish for its many sea lions called Lobos Marinos or sea wolves.
 Here guests will discover Seal Rocks — one of the nation’s first protected marine reserves established by Congress in 1887.

 The colony has since moved to Pier 39, but you can still spot the occasional seal and sea lion off Lands End.
 Just west of Point Lobos are the ruins of the Sutro Baths.
 Once a sizeable public bathhouse was built near the turn of the century.

 You can still see the outlines of the old buildings that used to be the largest privately owned swimming pool complex in San Francisco.

 Now, the Sutro Baths are a breezy ghost yard of old rubble.
 Nice to walk around and imagine what used to be here.
 When you are done, continue back up the path to meet up with the main coastal trail.

 Cliff House Railway Sutro’s Steam Train

 Closed by landslides in 1925, steam-powered ferries and the Cliff House Railway operated along this route from 1888 until 1905.
 You can now hike the former railroad bed along the Coastal Trail to the Cliff House perched on the rocks high above the Pacific Ocean.